M64GitHub/1st-shot/README.md

 ## **Next-Level Terminal Bullet Hell**

-Authentic Commodore 64 SID music.
-Subpixel-smooth sprite movement.
-Explosions and bonus points.
-All in your terminal.
+Authentic SID sound.
+Smooth subpixel motion.
+Explosions, power-ups, and bonus points — all rendered right inside your terminal.

 <img width="1920" height="1080" alt="Screenshot 2025-10-24 at 01 25 08" src="https://github.com/user-attachments/assets/309202bf-c3da-4b80-9536-7d12ffa8b249" />

 > *"The limitations aren't in the medium — they're in our imagination."*

-This isn't your typical ASCII roguelike. **1st-shot** pushes terminal gaming into uncharted territory with technology that rivals modern GUI games:
+1st-shot isn’t a typical ASCII roguelike.
+It explores how far a terminal can go — combining modern rendering and sound techniques with retro precision.

 ### **Authentic SID Chip Music**
-The **world's first terminal game** with real Commodore 64 SID chip emulation, running in a dedicated background thread.
-Experience the iconic sounds of the C64 era while you dodge bullets.
+One of the first terminal games to integrate authentic Commodore 64 SID chip emulation, running in its own audio thread.

 ### **Real-Time Audio Mixing**
 Dynamic WAV sound effects seamlessly mixed into the SID music stream.
 Explosions, weapons, power-ups — all with zero audio interruption or glitches.

 ### **Subpixel-Smooth Motion**
-Forget choppy ASCII movement.
-A custom subpixel accumulator system allows sprites to move at fractional pixel speeds, creating smooth motion at any velocity.
-Each sprite glides pixel-by-pixel with precise sub-frame positioning.
+A custom subpixel accumulator system enables fractional pixel speeds, producing motion that feels fluid and continuous — even in a text terminal.

 ### **Three Enemy Types with Distinct Behaviors**
-Different enemy patterns with formation flying, state machines, and targeting:
+Distinct enemy behaviors implemented through formation logic, state machines, and simple targeting:
 - **SingleEnemy**: Straight or zigzag patterns with global wave sync
 - **SwarmEnemy**: Snake-like formations that grow over time (up to 17 sprites!)
 - **ShooterEnemy**: State machine behavior with projectile tracking and orphaned bullet mechanics - beware, it aims at You!

 ### **True Sprite Graphics**
-PNG sprite sheets with frame-based animation, not ASCII art.
-Object pooling prevents allocation overhead.
-Buffered rendering eliminates flicker.
+Uses real PNG sprite sheets for frame-based animation.
+Rendering is buffered to eliminate flicker, and object pooling minimizes runtime allocations.

 ### **Multi-Threaded Architecture**
 Audio runs in its own thread, updating every 35ms independently of the game loop.
 No audio stutter, no frame drops.